Dana McKay: Teaching

 Teaching

-I have cumulative teaching experience of approximately 6 years at RMIT University, the University of Melbourne and the University of Waikato.
+I have cumulative teaching experience of over 10 years at RMIT University, the University of Melbourne and the University of Waikato.
 My teaching encompasses a range of roles, including course coordinator, lecturer, tutor and laboratory demonstrator.
 It also includes a range of topics across the disciplines of computing and information systems, including information systems basics, human computer interaction, research methods and ethics, introductory programming, and algorithms.
 My teaching ethos is student centred and student success focused.

 Current teaching